 Year 9 health is designed to allow students to explore knowledge, concepts and skills focused around health and wellbeing.
-Students will be encouraged to think deeply and critically about their own health and wellbeing as well as their local community.
+Students will be encouraged to think deeply and critically about their own health and wellbeing.

-Students will complete 1 common assessment task based around body image in semester 1 and the influences on healthy behaviour in semester 2.
+Students will complete 2 common assessment tasks based around body image in semester 1 and the influences on healthy behaviour in semester 2.
 Students will also complete tasks based around 2-3 of the topics listed below per semester, chosen by their teacher to maximise engagement and learning.